 The Club's history has seen thousands of individual members, each with their own story about what it means to be part of the Subiaco Lacrosse community, and each making a contribution to its collective culture.
 Constitutionally, there exists a class of social membership that provides for limited non-voting participation, based on a relatively low level of day to day interaction with the Club.
 Practically, the nature of interaction between the Club and its social members has changed due to the challenges of geographical re-location for work or study.
 At the same time, the advent of technology and social media has created an opportunity for the Club to re-engage with past and present members.
 As a result, the Foundation is sponsoring a targeted restructure of the Social Membership into a more digitally relevant form on a much broader scale.

 The ties between Subiaco and the USA are both long and strong, epitomised by the 1995 senior men's WA state premiership (Subiaco) and senior men's Australian National Championship (WA), the team for which was dominated by Subiaco players and support staff.
-A 25 year reunion of the 1995 group, extended to anyone who has ever been associated with the Maroon and Gold, has been organised at the half way point between Subiaco and the US (Hawaii) at the end of 2020.
-Members and their families and friends will converge on the Pacific island for a week over Christmas, engaging in a series of social activities conducted together with the Hawaiian Lacrosse Association.
+A 25 year reunion of the 1995 group, extended to anyone who has ever been associated with the Maroon and Gold, has been organised at the half way point between Subiaco and the US (Hawaii) at the end of 2022, due to the logistical impact of COVID19.
+Members and their families and friends plan to converge on the Pacific island for a week over Christmas, engaging in a series of social activities conducted together with the Hawaiian Lacrosse Association.
 For further information, contact Ryan Wade at firstname.lastname@example.org.

 The "SubiLax" Project